python-versioneer/python-versioneer/README.md

   a string, like 'PROJECTNAME-', which appears at the start of all VCS tags.
   If your tags look like 'myproject-1.2.0', then you should use tag_prefix='myproject-'.
-If you use unprefixed tags like '1.2.0', this should be an empty string.
+If you use unprefixed tags like '1.2.0', this should be an empty string, using single quotes.

 * `parentdir_prefix`: